-CenterPoint Energy is the first combined electric and natural gas utility with generation to announce its Net Zero goals for its Scope 1 and certain Scope 2 greenhouse gas emissions (GHG) by 2035, nearly 15 years ahead of certain of our peers’ average goals.
+CenterPoint Energy was the first combined electric and natural gas utility with generation to announce its Net Zero goals for its Scope 1 and certain Scope 2 GHG emissions by 2035, nearly 15 years ahead of certain of our peers’ average goals.
+Our Net Zero by 2035 goals are company-wide goals across our electric, natural gas and power generation businesses.

 - Offer customers affordable conservation and energy efficiency programs;